ssavvides/ssavvides.github.io/_posts/2020-10-13-rust-traits.md

 ## Overview

+This blog post is about `trait`s in rust and what they are used for.
+A brief explanation of the most commonly used traits is also included.

 - A rust `trait` a way to define shared behavior in Rust.
 Ir is a collection of methods defined for an unknown type `Self`.
 - Traits resemble the concept of `interface`s defined in other languages.